MoodyMarshmallow/ese-3060-project/docs/stage1_screening.md

    - headwise ns_sigmoid (sparsity control)
    - const sigmoid (query-independent control)
 2) Start JupyterLab (same as above) and open `notebooks/stage1_runs_and_eda.ipynb` — it will read existing results/logs and plot without launching new runs.
+   - Or open `notebooks/stage1_eda_only.ipynb` if you only want visualization.

 ---